sasmit092/foodrestaurant/README.md

 Project Title: Food Restaurant Store Website 🍔

-Description:
-This project is a modern, responsive static website for a fictional food restaurant.
-It's designed to showcase the restaurant's menu, ambiance, and contact information in a clean, user-friendly interface.
-The website is built to provide an excellent user experience on all devices, from desktops to mobile phones.

 Features:

 Responsive Design: The layout adjusts seamlessly to different screen sizes, ensuring accessibility and a great experience for all users.